-- 1. Wound bleeding

-- 2. Wound infection

-- 3. Hemothorax (Blood collection in the chest cavity)

-- 4. Pneumothorax (Presence of air in the chest cavity)

-- 5. Chylothorax

-- 6. Subcutaneous emphysema (Presence of air or gas in subcutaneous tissues)

-- 7. Damage to other organ(s)

-- 8. Nerve injury

-- 9. Atrial fibrillation

-- The risks listed above are in general terms and the possibility of complications is not exhaustive.
+- 1. Wound bleeding - 2.
+Wound infection - 3.
+Hemothorax (Blood collection in the chest cavity) - 4.
+Pneumothorax (Presence of air in the chest cavity) - 5.
+Subcutaneous emphysema (Presence of air or gas in subcutaneous tissues) - 6.
+Damage to other organ(s) - The risks listed above are in general terms and the possibility of complications is not exhaustive.
 Please understand that even though all operations are carried out with utmost professionalism and care, this does not rule out the possibility of complications arising.
-In the event of other organ(s)
+In the event of other organ(s) damage or post-operative haemorrhage or air leakage, further operations may be required.